patternfly/patternfly/src/patternfly/components/Button/docs/design.md

 #### Tertiary
 Use tertiary buttons for any action a user can take on a page that is not primary or secondary.
 For example, actions a user might take to edit items in a list could be represented as tertiary buttons.

-#### Danger
+#### Destructive
-For actions a user can take that are potentially destructive or difficult/impossible to undo like deleting or removing user data
+Use destructive buttons for actions a user can take that are potentially destructive or difficult/impossible to undo like deleting or removing user data.

 ### Button States

 #### Focused
-Use the focused state when a button is in focus via a hover or a keyboard - this button is ready -- figure out how to say this.
+Use the focused state when a button is in focus via hover, mouse-over, or keyboard navigation.

 #### Active
 Use the active state to indicate that a user has triggered the button via a mouse-click or by hitting Enter on their keyboard.
 The button will appear to be pressed.